Stanford Jazz Workshop Leadership

 Steven Lugerner – Director of Educational and Festival Programming

 Steven Lugerner first attended the Stanford Jazz Workshop as a student in 2002.
 After graduating from Burlingame High School in 2006, Steven moved to New York City to attended The New School for Jazz and Contemporary Music on scholarship.
 From 2006 through 2013, Steven free-lanced in NYC as a woodwind doubler (Saxophones, Clarinets, Flute, Oboe) and collaborated with the likes of Fred Hersch, Jason Moran, Albert “Tootie” Heath, Myra Melford, John Hollenbeck, Matt Wilson and Jane Ira Bloom.
 Steven has released multiple albums of original music to critical acclaim and has been called “an impeccably trained multi-reedist” by the New York Times.
+In 2013, Lugerner became SJW’s Education Program Coordinator and was promoted to Director of Educational and Festival Programming in 2023.

 Mark Hernandez — Development Director